superplussed/godmode/README.md

 #### Have respect for your time, for your client's money, and for your sanity: automate!

-With this in mind, I've created an application generator using a constrained set of tools to enable great interoperability between pieces.
+With this in mind, I've created an application generator using a constrained set of tools to facilitate great interoperability between pieces.
 The goal is to use interactive command line tools to create models with all of their related parts.
 For example:

 ### gdd gen:user